antor44/livestream_video/README.md

 *   **Superior Quality:** Gemini models often provide more accurate and context-aware translations than traditional services.
 *   **Model Selection:** You can choose from several available Gemini models, such as `gemini-2.5-flash-lite` (default) or the more powerful `gemini-2.5-pro`, directly from the application's UI.
 *   **API Key Integration:** The system securely manages your Google Gemini API key.

+**Important Note on Models:** While many models like `gemini-2.5-flash` or `gemma` families have generous free tiers, advanced models such as **`gemini-3.1-pro`** are typically available only under the **paid tier** of the Gemini API.
+Please check your billing status if you intend to use Pro models.

 #### Context Level Control